lucavisinelli/XENONCHAM/montepython/README.md

 Once you have MontePython3.3 up and running, simply copy the content of the [montepython/likelihoods/XENON1T](https://github.com/lucavisinelli/XENONCHAM/tree/main/montepython/montepython/likelihoods/XENON1T) folder in your Path_to_your_montepython/montepython/likelihoods/ folder, and similarly for the [data](https://github.com/lucavisinelli/XENONCHAM/tree/main/montepython/data) folder, whose contents you should copy in your Path_to_your_montepython/data folder.

 Then, assuming you've done everything correctly, you're all set up for running your MCMC chains!
 For this we have supplied the example param file [XENON1T.param](https://github.com/lucavisinelli/XENONCHAM/blob/main/montepython/XENON1T.param).
-The 6 parameters have the following meanings: <br />
+The 6 parameters have the following meanings:

 ge -> log10(beta_e), with beta_e the coupling to electrons <br />
 gg -> log10(beta_gamma), with beta_gamma the coupling to photons <br />
 logMe -> log10(M_e/keV), with M_e the electron disformal scale <br />
 logMg -> log10(M_gamma/keV), with M_gamma the photon disformal scale <br />
 gc -> log10(Lambda/keV), with Lambda the chameleon potential scale <br />
 ncham -> n, with n the chameleon potential power-law <br />

+As we explain in our paper, the expected event rate in the XENON1T detector is essentially only controlled by ge and logMe, or more precisely by the combination we call beta_eff in our paper.

+If you use this code, please cite our paper as explained in the [Main README](https://github.com/lucavisinelli/XENONCHAM/blob/main/README.md).